venkytv/NotifyMenu/README.md

   `defaults write com.duh-uh.NotifyMenu HideIconWhenEmpty -bool yes`
 - To turn off display of handlers (when present) in the titles:
   `defaults write com.duh-uh.NotifyMenu DisplayHandlers -bool no`
+- Alerts are ordered with the oldest on top.
+To switch that around:
+  `defaults write com.duh-uh.NotifyMenu NewestOnTop -bool yes`

 Configuration changes take effect with the next action that is performed, i.e., adding or removing an alert from the list.
 With `SuppressDuplicates`, it is slightly more complicated.
 Duplicates of an item get cleared only when you add *another* item which qualifies as a duplicate.
 (Yeah, this needs to be fixed.)